The Folding Bike Buying Guide

 STEP 5: WARRANTY SUPPORT

 Recalls can occur with bicycles.
 Is your chosen brand reputable?
 How long is the bike under warranty cover?
 Is the Distributor going to be around or have they changed many times in the last 2 years?
 Is the bike shop you are buying the bike from has been around for a long time?
 What is the scope of coverage?
 Buy with peace of mind!
 In the bicycle industry, bike warranty is not transferable and is applicable to the first retail owner

 STEP 6: RESEARCH, VISIT SHOPS AND ASK YOUR FRIENDS

-Do your homework and check out neutral websites and reviews rather than forums hosted by shops or manufacturers as they will tend to be biased for their own brand.
+Do your homework and check out websites and reviews.
 A reputable shop should have a good range of bicycles for you to trial for at least the popular models.